cameronbracken/pgfSweave/README.md

 ##BUGS
-* If java does not exist the compilation is reported as successful though the pgf file did not properly get created.
+* If java does not exist the compilation is reported as successful though the pgf file did not properly get created when using eps2pgf.

 * A stray Rplots.pdf gets generated using caching.
 Not sure if this a cacheSweave or Sweave or a pgfSweave problem.
 When using a gui